raphaelquintao/QRoute/README.md

 QRoute::HEADERS(['Access-Control-Allow-Methods' => 'GET, POST, PUT, DELETE, OPTIONS, HEAD']);
 QRoute::HEADERS(['Access-Control-Allow-Headers' => 'DEV, cookie, *']);
 QRoute::HEADERS(['Access-Control-Allow-Credentials' => 'true']);

+// Order matters, so always put the urls in right order.
+// If using HandleReturn this needs to be the fisrt funtion,
+// following by the errors handlers and the urls

 // Hadling Returns Globaly